-Combat Minigames - "Minigame" is a general term referring to a smaller game within a larger one.
+Combat Minigames - "Minigame" is a general term referring to a smaller game within a larger one, usually granting some kind of reward in the main game (or being just for fun).
 In this case, minigames are integrated into the game's combat, with things like timing-based tests or slot machine reels governing the effectiveness of attacks.

 Mechanical Minigames - Minigames that aren't integrated into combat, but still play a significant role in the overall gameplay.
 One famous example is the lock-picking minigame in the modern Elder Scrolls and Fallout games.

 Optional Minigames - Minigames that, while they may occasionally be required to progress through the story, are mostly optional diversions with no direct bearing on the storyline.